 Hansen’s key words are “appropriate exercise” for those with neuropathy.
 His “FITT principle” meaning that exercise must be focused on FREQUENCY, INTENSITY, TIME AND TYPE OF ACTIVITY, in response to the neuropathy patient’s physical state at the time, is fact.
 These principles are the essence of what I have written about and this has been confirmed numerous times in my experience over the years.
 Even today some physical therapists believe that if patients adhere to a regular exercise regimen, over time, they notice that their overall pain levels go down.
 They state that the difficulty for most PN patients is to overcome the initial increase in pain that comes with exercise.
 I contend that the problem here is not with the neuropathy patient, but with the failure to apply the principles stated in Hansen’s article.
 The issues of exercise for the neuropathy patient, whether CIDP or other causes, are more complex than working through the pain might suggest.

-Neuropathy Exercises are important for the neuropathy patient in order to maintain muscle mass and increase flexibility, balance and other issues faced by the neuropathy patient.
-If physical therapists apply Hansen’s ideas, then they will do a great service for the neuropathy patient. to learn more about Dr Hansen’s Exercise DVD be sure to read the Neuropathy Journal’s article Exercise for Neuropathy DVD
+Exercise is very important for the neuropathy patient AS such helps to maintain muscle and increasing flexibility, balance and other issues faced by the neuropathy patient..
+If physical therapists apply Hansen’s ideas, then they will do a great service for the neuropathy patient.